olivergeorge/caniusestories/README.md

 ## Developing UI components

-The `lib` directory is a React project setup with webpack for publishing and storybook for development.
+The `lib` directory is a React project setup with storybook for development and babel to compile files for reuse.

 To get started